 Here are just some repurposing strategies you can experiment with:

 - Update older blog posts with new information and graphic elements.

 - Create infographics from your blog posts and articles and post these to Pinterest.

 - Rewrite/Create excerpts or summaries from your blog posts and articles and publish these on Facebook, LinkedIn, StumbleUpon, etc.

 - Turn your articles into PDF reports and slide presentations and publish these on sites like SlideShare.com.

 - Turn your slide presentations into video sales letters and publish your videos on sites like YouTube.com, Vimeo, etc.

-- Create audio content from your blog posts and articles and publish these to podcasting sites.
+- Create podcasts from your blog posts and articles and publish these to podcasting sites.